Interested-Deving-1896/kde-eco-website/content/blog/2024-05-29_introducing-ns4nh.md

 Free Software already gives consumers what they want, but most don't know it yet.
 Transparency makes lightweight, highly performative software a reality, even on much older devices, while user autonomy ensures the right to repair when applications stop functioning.

 In fact, the Blue Angel criteria for desktop software recognize the critical role of transparency and user autonomy in sustainable software design.
-From 2021-2023, the KDE Eco project 'Blue Angel For FOSS' (German: *Blauer Engel Für FOSS*, or BE4FOSS) had the goal of collecting and spreading information about the [Blue Angel criteria](https://www.blauer-engel.de/en/productworld/resources-and-energy-efficient-software-products) for software among developer communities.
+From 2021-2023, the KDE Eco project "Blauer Engel Für FOSS" (BE4FOSS) had the goal of collecting and spreading information about the [Blue Angel criteria](https://www.blauer-engel.de/en/productworld/resources-and-energy-efficient-software-products) for software among developer communities.
 In 2022, KDE’s popular PDF and universal document reader [Okular](https://okular.kde.org/) became the [first ever Blue Angel eco-certified software](https://eco.kde.org/blog/2022-03-16-press-release-okular-blue-angel/)!
 The BE4FOSS project culminated with the KDE Eco handbook "Applying The Blue Angel Criteria To Free Software", which you can read [here](https://eco.kde.org/handbook/).
 KDE's Sustainable Software goal has continued this work by developing [emulation tools](https://eco.kde.org/blog/2024-02-20-sok24-wayland_support_kdeecotest/) like [KdeEcoTest](https://eco.kde.org/blog/2024-02-20-windows-kdeecotest-support/) to measure software's energy consumption in KDE's [KEcoLab](https://eco.kde.org/blog/2024-03-28-sok24-energy-measurement-lab/).

 {{< container class="text-center" >}}